Need an easy DIY Easter bonnet for school? This wide-brimmed tissue paper hat looks stunning but is wonderfully simple for kids to make.

 - A small craft stapler

-- Lightweight paper flowers, rabbits, Easter eggs, Easter chicks etc to decorate.
+- Lightweight paper flowers, Easter chicks, and Easter-themed stickers to decorate.

-First, layer three sheets of tissue paper and carefully lay them on top of your child’s head so that the center of your child’s head is in the center of the tissue paper.
-You want the front of the tissue paper to push down to around eye level.
+First, layer three sheets of tissue paper and carefully lay them over your child’s head so that the centre of their head is positioned in the middle of the paper.
+The front edge of the tissue paper should fall to around eye level.

 Next, take your tulle (or ribbon) and wrap it gently around the head over the tissue paper.
-As you do this smooth and direct the tissue paper down.
-Tie off the tulle to keep it in place but use a knot that you can undo and reposition at the endDon’t worry about fastening the back bow exactly until right at the end.
+As you do this, smooth and guide the tissue paper downwards.
+Tie the tulle in place using a knot you can easily undo and reposition later.
+Donβt worry about tying the back bow neatly just yet.

 Securing The Back Of The Hat

-You will need to carefully pull the back corners together and flatten the back fold of tissue paper down.
-Again, securing it in place with a staple.
+Carefully pull the back corners together and flatten the folded tissue paper.
+Secure it in place with a staple.

 I would need two slits on the top.
 Great idea!